Sergio Escalante: 2010

 In 2010, Escalante joined Sportivo Luqueño on loan from Nikkei Belmare.
 In July 2010, Escalante's transfer was registered at Sportivo Luqueño from Chilean club Coquimbo Unido.
 On 1 August 2010, Escalante debuted in the Primera División Paraguaya for Sportivo Luqueño in a 3–0 home defeat against Guaraní.
 Escalante entered the field in the 82nd minute for Hugo Lusardi.
 On 21 August 2010, Escalante scored his first goal for Sportivo Luqueño in a 2–2 away draw against Rubio Ñu, noting his goal in the 86th minute to equalise the game 2–2.
 On 5 December 2010, Escalante played in his last game for the 2010 season in a 1–1 home draw against Sol de América, playing in 65 minutes of the game.

 2011

 In June 2011, Escalante joined Ciudad del Este team 3 de Febrero from Sportivo Luqueño.

 2012

-In May 2012, D10 reported that Escalante would be loaned for six months to Liga MX club Atlante, when it's club president José García and coach Ricardo Lavolpe travelled to Paraguay to observe Paraguayan striker José Ortigoza but instead were interested in Escalante.
+In May 2012, D10 reported that Escalante would be loaned for six months to Liga MX club Atlante, when its club president José García and coach Ricardo Lavolpe travelled to Paraguay to observe Paraguayan striker José Ortigoza but instead were interested in Escalante.